tomasdoh/Bookmark-Manager/README.md

 As an internet user,
 So that I can remember any new websites that I like,
 I want to be able to add urls to the list of bookmarks.

+As an internet user,
+So that I can manage my bookmarks the way I want,
+I want to be able to delete a bookmark.
 ```

 ### Domain model